tamsanh/kedro-introduction-tutorial/README.md

 #### Run the Pipeline

 Let's run the pipeline!
-Make sure you `cd` into the `titanic-tutorial-starter` project, first.
+Make sure you `cd` into the project directory, e.g. `kedro-introduction-tutorial` project, first.

 ```bash
 # Console